Comprehensive VA Benefit Services in Spokane, Washington

 If you believe you or a loved one may qualify from the Washington Veteran’s Aid and Attendance benefit, contact a Spokane VA benefits attorney at Evergreen Elder Law for a free consultation today.

 What is the VA, Aid, and Attendance Benefit?

 The Aid and Attendance benefit helps senior veterans in Eastern Washington & Northern Idaho when paying for long-term care.
 Unfortunately, it is a very underutilized benefit that many veterans are unaware of.
 This benefit can also help a surviving spouse of a veteran pay for long-term care.
 It is a cash benefit that is paid monthly for the rest of the veteran or surviving spouses’ life.

-In the Spokane area there are no doubt thousands who qualify for these benefits considering the proximity to military bases.
+In the Eastern Washington area, there are no doubt thousands who qualify for these benefits considering the proximity to military bases.
 This benefit could help many veterans and their spouses pay for the high costs of long-term care.

 If you are a veteran or surviving spouse of a veteran, contact our office to attain this cash benefit for the rest of your life.

 How Much is Available to Veterans From the VA, Aid, and Attendance Benefit?